fititnt/ap-application-load-balancer/README.md

 If true, acessing HTTP port will redirect 301 to the `app_domain`.

+This option is one alternative to not use Ansible Host vars or Ansible Group Vars to define what Application run where.
+So you could have only one `alb_apps` `alb_sysapps` for the entire cluster (or more than one cluster if using more than one datacenter).

+> @TODO: implement this feature (fititnt, 2019-12-04 22:43 BRT)

 ###### app_index
 - **Required**: _no_
 - **Default**: _no default_, `alb_default_app_index`<sup>(If defined)</sup>